pincio/forge/README.md

 ## What?

-Given [a Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) and a set of network profiles, Forge will build a Raspbian image that'll make a Raspberry Pi operate as a wireless access point.
-For each network profile, the Raspberry Pi will create a wireless access point (WAP) and corresponding [tc(8)](http://linux.die.net/man/8/tc) queuing disciplines and filters to manage round-trip time (RTT) and bandwidth.
+Given [a Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) and a set of *network profiles*, Forge will build a Raspbian image that'll create a wireless access point (WAP) and conditioned network for each profile.
+By default, your Raspberry Pi will create a WAP for [the average 4G and 3G mobile network connections in the UK][0].

 ## Why?